Muddying the waters of progressive enhancement

 I do realise that we’re drifting into the deep waters of semantics and that while Anders do have a point of sorts, that progressive enhancement can certainly be applied to just JavaScript, the underlying idea of a rock solid foundation goes out the window.
 What’s worse to me is the confusion this causes.

 Imagine the following scenario, if you will.
-Developers express an intention to develop a web site using progressive enhancement.
+Developers express an intention to develop a website using progressive enhancement.
 Jubilations all around!

 Developer 1: “Alright!
 We’re going to start with a rock solid foundation of semantic HTML, then we’ll add styling using CSS to carefully…”